Alchus/scout-stuff/README.md

 ## About this project
 I want to go through the process of going through the BSA rank requirements.
 The primary motivations are to expand my knowledge of basic outdoor skills, and to organize my free time and energy into a larger project that lets me improve myself and help others.

-I explicitly do not want to have something to brag about, or to claim that I have earned any scouting rank.
-The goal is the experience, not the rank.
+I explicitly do not want to claim or be recognized for earning any BSA rank; it would be inappropriate and contrary to the youth development goals of the Scouting organization for me to seek such recognition.
+The reason for using the BSA curriculum is simply to use a well-tested structure for my own experience.

 ## Going Solo